 I used our ‘Python’ water changer to fill with tap water from the nearby kitchen sink.
-I filled in small increments, checking every 1/4 tank or so with the level to make sure the top of the aquarium remained level in both directions as weight was added.
-I also continued to check that the stand remained stable.
+I filled in small increments, checking every 1/4 tank or so to make sure the top of the aquarium remained level in both directions as weight was added.
+At the same time, I continued to check that the stand remained stable.

 Once I was sure the setup was level and stable, I then used the python to suck out as much tap water as possible.
 Before moving the tank I marked the tank edge locations onto the top of the stand with some painters tape so I could put the aquarium back in the same place after the cleaning steps.

 This is probably an optional step, but I wanted to final rinse the aquarium and components off before assembly.

 You can give the tank and components a good rinse with tap water to remove any manufacturing impurities.

 Then rinse everything with RODI water.
 I got this 500 ml Lab Squeeze Bottle to dispense and rinse things with RODI water.
 Rinsing includes the walls of the aquarium and the pump, return nozzles, return tube, and your filter media.